preludeorg/libraries/README.md

 * Probe
 * SDK

-> There is also a special library called the Prelude CLI, which supports all Build and Detect functionality.
-[Read the docs](https://docs.prelude.org/docs/prelude-cli).
+> There is a special library called the [Prelude CLI](https://docs.prelude.org/docs/prelude-cli), which supports all Build and Detect functionality.

 ## Probe